marios-r/TalentLMS-Additional-JavaScript/README.md

-# TalentLMS Additional JavaScript

-Just decided to upload some custom JavaScript that may help or not some TalentLMS users.
-Nothing fancy but may make your life easier for 5 minutes :p
+may make your life easier for 5 minutes :p

 I can't guarantee that the scripts will work allways and everywhere but I would appreciate it if you notify me.

-# Mass actions
+### Additional Mass Actions
+___
-Mass action scripts are adding a dropdown over the respective datatables where you can select the actions described below.
+Mass action scripts are adding a dropdown over the respective datatables where you can select the actions described bellow.
 * coursestobranch.js: You can add all courses to a branch or remove all courses from a branch.
 * userstobranch.js: You can add all users to a branch or remove all users from a branch.
 * userstocourse.js: You can enroll all users in a course or unenroll all users from a course.